Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cXFXfI1lRDs.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Any plans on adding fences for ramps?
 https://www.youtube.com/watch?v=cXFXfI1lRDs
-This question was possibly duplicated with a more recent answer: [April 27th, 2021 Livestream Q&A: Any news on ramp fences?](./yt-F4RJIokIzlY.md) [https://www.youtube.com/watch?v=F4RJIokIzlY](https://www.youtube.com/watch?v=F4RJIokIzlY)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: When will we have fences for ramps?](./yt-t8yHcCZPSF4.md) [https://www.youtube.com/watch?v=t8yHcCZPSF4](https://www.youtube.com/watch?v=t8yHcCZPSF4)

 ### Topics